miker704/Strife/patch_V5_notes.md

     - Created Profile effect item card component in order to dry up code concering item cards for profile effects in shop page.
     - Created ProfileEffectItemCard.jsx.
     - Created ProfileEffectItemCardContainer.js.
+    - Converted all Avatar Decoration item cards from the shop page into individual components by passing in their props into the AvatarDecorationItemCard component reduces current code for shop page from 4k + lines of code to less than 1500.